gojimmypi/Hazard3/Readme.md

 * Debug, Machine and User privilege/execution modes
 * Privileged instructions `ecall`, `ebreak`, `mret` and `wfi`
 * Physical memory protection (PMP) with up to 16 regions (configurable support for NAPOT and/or TOR matching)
-* External debug support
+* External debug support (JTAG or APB)
 * Instruction address trigger unit (hardware breakpoints)

-You can [read the documentation here](https://github.com/Wren6991/Hazard3/releases/download/v1.0/hazard3.pdf).
-(PDF link)

-This repository also contains a compliant RISC-V Debug Module for Hazard3, which can be accessed over an AMBA 3 APB port or using the optional JTAG Debug Transport Module.
+Download the Hazard3 documentation [here (PDF)](https://github.com/Wren6991/Hazard3/releases/download/v1.1-rc1/hazard3.pdf).
+Alternatively read the online documentation [here](https://wren.wtf/hazard3/doc).

-The [example SoC integration](example_soc/soc/example_soc.v) shows how these components can be assembled to create a minimal system with a JTAG-enabled RISC-V processor, some RAM and a serial port.
+This repository contains the source for the Hazard3 core and its associated debug components.
+The [example SoC integration](example_soc/soc/example_soc.v) shows how you can assemble these components to create a minimal system with a JTAG-enabled RISC-V processor, some RAM, a serial port and a platform timer.

 Please read [Contributing.md](Contributing.md) before raising an issue or pull request.

-For the latest stable release, check out the [stable](https://github.com/Wren6991/Hazard3/tree/stable) branch.
-For the latest work-in-progress code including new experimental features, check out the [develop](https://github.com/Wren6991/Hazard3/tree/develop) branch.

 # Cloning This Repository